deepal/node-dukpt/README.md

 const decryptedCardData = dukpt.dukptDecrypt(encryptedCardData, options);
 ```

-> Please note that this module does support AES encryption with Dukpt, but its currently experimental.
-Module's Dukpt Encryption and Decryption using AES has been tested, but this module has not been tested against Dukpt AES encrypted data, encrypted by any other external services.
-Therefore, using 3DES is recommended for applications which require interoperability (e.g, encrypting/decrypting credit card track data).

 ###Options

 You can use options object to provide additional options for the DUKPT encryption/decryption.
 This object is **optional** and, if you don't provide it, encryption/decryption will use the default values shipped with it.